Sumanth0005/Sumanth0005/README.md

 ---
 ## 🎯 Let's Connect!
-I am always open to opportunities in **Software Development**, **Full-Stack Web Development**, and **IoT** domains.
+I am always open to opportunities in **Software Development**, **Full-Stack Web Development**.
 If you are looking for a dedicated team player with a passion for technology and innovation, feel free to reach out.

 ![Let's Connect]